ddobrin/gemini-workshop-for-spring-ai-java-developers/README.md

 mvn wrapper:wrapper
 ```

-## Codelab Samples
+## Complete list
-The samples in this codelab are grouped by various capabilities and patterns.
+The snippets in this workshop are grouped by various capabilities and patterns.
 You will find, in order:
 * Chat
   * Simple Q&A with Gemini
   * Conversation with Gemini with chat history